-I love curves you see, all sorts of curves.
+I love curves, you see, all sorts of curves.
 I’m not much of one for sharp angles and straight lines; practical they may be and good in their place, but very unnatural to me.
-For the context of underwater filming I’m talking about the curve of a sinusoidal wave.
-The locomotive movement used by so many of the Ocean’s inhabitants to get around.
-A Dolphin’s tail or a Stingray’s wing, this shape or pattern recurs over and over again and I love it.
-I wanted to capture it and to do that I needed video.
+In the context of underwater filming, I’m talking about the curve of a sinusoidal wave.
+The locomotive movement is used by so many of the Ocean’s inhabitants to get around.
+A Dolphin’s tail or a Stingray’s wing, this shape or pattern recurs over and over again, and I love it.
+I wanted to capture it and to do that, I needed video.

 My background had always been stills, however, and most importantly for the subject of this story, film cameras.
 I’d never used a video camera in my life, however, and truthfully had no idea how to use one.
 It was only after witnessing some spectacular predator/prey interactions in Thailand and animatedly describing to someone who had a spare housing system on the boat one day that I got my first attempt.
 (Thank you Thomas).
 The long and the short of it was that I got a job filming tourists diving and started to learn the ropes.

 Some 12 years of underwater filming and photography later and I am in the Republic of Palau working as a Media Producer at Lighting Strike Productions, and have my portfolio at Pond5 covering my last couple of years of filming.